PingoPP/LiDAR-hillshade-py/README.md

 </figure>
 <br><br>

 The archaeological site reveals potential prehistoric and Late Antique structures, possibly including a nearby tomb.
-For the visualization, the original slope calculation in <code>multidirectional_hillshade.py</code> was modified from <code>x*x + y*y</code> to <code>x**2 + y**2</code>.
 In addition, cosine-based shading was applied throughout, and the illumination azimuths were set to 315°, 0°, and 45°.
 The implemented changes are documented in comments within <code>multidirectional_hillshade.py</code> (#).

 The basic hillshade and multidirectional hillshade share the same underlying formula.
 You can adjust the slope calculation and the sin/cos terms in the shading formula to experiment with different visualization effects!